awslabs/aws-embedded-metrics-node/README.md

 ## Use Cases

-- **Asynchronous emission of metrics from Lambda functions** There are two natively supported options for emitting metrics from Lambda today: executing synchronous calls to CloudWatch via PutMetricData or extracting metrics from your function logs through CloudWatch Logs Metric Filters.
-The first couples the TPS of your function to your PutMetricData TPS and also blocks function execution while waiting on a response from CloudWatch Metrics.
-The second requires you to make a control plane call, forces you to keep code and configuration synchronized.
-These are no longer problems if you use CloudWatch Embedded Metrics since your metric definitions are included in the log data.
+- **Custom metrics from Lambda functions**
+  Easily generate custom metrics from Lambda functions without requiring custom batching code, making blocking network requests or relying on 3rd party software.
-- **Linking metrics to high cardinality context** Using the Embedded Metric Format, you will be able to extract metrics and configure alarms on those metrics, but also be able to jump back to the logs—using [CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html)—that emitted those metrics to view high cardinality event context.
+- **Linking metrics to high cardinality context** Using the Embedded Metric Format, you will be able to visualize and alarm on custom metrics, but also retain the original, detailed and high-cardinality context which is queryable using [CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html).

 ## Installation